Flexible work policy - How to successfully implement one at your workplace

-Keep in mind, that the process used in revising or ending a flexible work arrangement should be just as clear and thorough as when initiating one.
+Keep in mind that the process used in revising or ending a flexible work arrangement should be just as clear and thorough as when initiating one.

-Think about the availability of the employee for frequent communication, required attendance at meetings, the length of time required to respond to a communication…
+Think about the availability of the employee for frequent communication, required attendance at meetings, the length of time required to respond to communication, etc.

 One important thing to consider here are alternative childcare arrangements.
 Employees who propose a telecommuting arrangement should ensure a safe and suitable workspace that is appropriately confidential and free of distractions and interruptions that may interfere with work.

-For flexible arrangements to work without disruptions it’s vital to provide all the necessary tools.
+For flexible arrangements to work without disruptions, it’s vital to provide all the necessary tools.
 The most important thing is to establish great communication channels so your team can work together efficiently.
-There are numerous services available that your team can use to communicate online: Slack, Zoom, Skype, Google Hangouts, …
+You should use communication channels like:

-If company files are not accessible remotely, you will probably need to upgrade your file system.
+If company files are not accessible remotely, you will probably need to upgrade your filing system.
 If you haven’t yet moved your data to the cloud, now’s the right time.
-Consult with your team about which system they prefer.
-Could be Dropbox, Box, Google Drive, Onedrive, just pick one together.
+Consult with your team on which system they prefer.
+It could be Dropbox, Box, Google Drive, OneDrive, as long as you pick one together.

-If they are clocking in and out at the company entrance and you are implementing remote work, bear in mind to find an online tool for tracking employee attendance or a mobile time clock, so they can register their hours offsite.
+If they are clocking in and out at the company entrance and you are implementing remote work, bear in mind that you should find an online tool for tracking employee attendance, or a mobile time clock so they can register their hours offsite.

 Once you’ve implemented a flexible work policy, communicate the change and promote it.
 Take time to explain it carefully to your employees.
-Such measures should improve your employee retention rate, employee satisfaction, engagement and productivity.
+Such measures should improve your employee-retention rate, employee satisfaction, engagement, and productivity.

 Include this information in your future job postings.
 It will certainly attract a higher number of talented prospective candidates.
-Use it in your public relations and present your company as family friendly, flexible and oriented towards employee well being.
+Use it in your public relations and present your company as family friendly, flexible and oriented towards employee wellbeing.

 You should also communicate such changes to management and clients, just so everybody is on the same page and knows what to expect and why.
 They might even point out an issue that slipped your mind.

 Every flexible work policy needs an ongoing evaluation of success.
 Form a strong feedback loop between manager and employee and continue to evaluate the program on a regular basis.
-Maintain a two-way flow of communication between management and employees and between employees in flexible arrangements and their other colleagues.
+Maintain a two-way flow of communication between management and employees, and between employees in flexible arrangements and their other colleagues.

-Solicit feedback from all participants, make changes and adapt the plan as required.
+Solicit feedback from all participants, then make changes and adapt the plan as required.

 Flexible arrangements need to work for the entire team, not just for some people.
-Colleague feedback can provide useful input to refining the arrangements after a trial period.
+Colleague feedback can provide useful input for refining the arrangements after a trial period.
 Confidentiality in this process is of course vital.

 Try hard to make your employees feel that company procedures and policies are fair to everyone.
 Achieving fairness for all employees could be your biggest challenge in introducing a flexible work policy.

-When employing remote workers, ensure appropriate orientation for staff that works only in the office.
+When employing remote workers, ensure appropriate orientation for staff that work only in the office.
 They need to be assured that all employees – regardless of their work location – are pulling their weight equally.

 Promote team building between on-site and off-site employees by inviting employees who work at home to come in for a lunch or training.
-Organize after-work activities, such as sporting events or celebrations that allow your employees to spend some quality time together.
+Organize after-work activities, such as sporting events or celebrations which allow your employees to spend some quality time together.